Curcumin: A Powerful Ally for Exercise Performance and Muscle Recovery

 • For chronic inflammation or joint support, daily use is ideal.

-• Some athletes prefer turmeric pre workout for its potential performance-enhancing effects, while others opt for turmeric post workout to aid recovery.
+• Some athletes prefer turmeric pre-workout for its potential performance-enhancing effects, while others opt for turmeric post-workout to aid recovery.

 • The debate of turmeric before or after workout continues, but many find benefits in both approaches.
 Experimenting with turmeric after workout and turmeric before workout can help determine the most effective timing for individual needs.